XinlaiWan/Keystone-HE/README.md

 ```

 - Follow 1.2.1.2.
 Start Without Docker in [this section](http://docs.keystone-enclave.org/en/v0.4/Getting-Started/Running-Keystone-with-QEMU.html) of the Keystone documentation.
+  - Please skip the step of `make qemu` which builds an in-tree QEMU in Keystone.
   - Note: make sure to use the v0.4 documentation.

 ## Building Xvisor